Glenuig Inn was renovated in 2008 with sustainability at its heart. We consider the environmental impact of everything we do.

-Since February 2015, we’ve operated using 100% renewable energy which includes 100% green electricity sourced from local hydro schemes.
-All the heating and hot water for the Inn, which has 35 bed spaces, a restaurant, bar and staff accommodation, is created using a biomass boiler which uses wood pellet and up to 10% by volume of dried & sterilised food waste.
+The inn operates using 100% renewable energy from biomass for heating and hot water and 100% green electricity sourced as locally as possible from hydro schemes.
+The biomass boiler uses wood pellet and up to 10% by volume of dried & sterilised food waste incorporated into it.

 Waste to landfill

 We work really hard to keep our waste to landfill low by recycling and reusing wherever possible.
 We employ a Packaging Take Back scheme and enjoy huge support for this from our local suppliers.

 We work with our suppliers to get deliveries in as large quantities as possible to reduce the carbon impact of transport.
 We look for suppliers with green credentials, and positively seek those whose supply ethos aligns with our drive to reduce reliance upon re-cycling.

 We source products which are as local, natural and healthy as possible, and out of preference buy from small independent suppliers with green credentials.

 The main building is wrapped externally with insulation (like a duvet) meaning that everything within it contributes to the thermal mass, thus creating a stable internal temperature, as well as making the building energy efficient.
 The breathable wood fibre insulation also acts as a carbon sink.

 Single Use Plastic

 We avoid buying single use plastics and do not offer plastic straws.
 Instead when you stay, we use a natural and organic shower and soap from dispensers in the rooms and we offer a flask of fresh milk for coffee and teas.

 Our on site laundry facility allows us to reduce the environmental impact of unnecessary transport.
 We also attempt to dry as much of our laundry outside as is physically possible on the West Coast!